Healthy Holiday Recipes

 1. Nutrient-Rich Meals: These recipes focus on incorporating more nutrients, which are essential for health and well-being.

-2. Lower in Calories: Often these recipes are lower in calories, helping to manage weight during a time typically associated with weight gain.
+2. Lower in Calories: These recipes are often lower in calories, helping to manage weight during a season known for overindulgence.

 Ideas for Healthy Holiday Recipes: